 Everything you ever wanted to know about Brainspotting

-Everything You Ever Wanted to Know about Brainspotting Trauma activates our body’s fight or flight system making us experience strong emotional and physical reactions without a logical cause.
-This can make you feel angry or scared before you can intellectually understand why you react that way.
-Reexperiencing trauma is not a choice.
-It is an unconscious reaction.
-Brainspotting is a revolutionary new trauma processing tool to help you process this unconscious reaction.
-To heal trauma we need a tool that will let...
+Everything You Ever Wanted to Know about Brainspotting: A Clinical Deep Dive Trauma activates our body’s fight or flight system making us experience strong emotional and physical reactions without a logical cause which can make you feel angry or scared before you can intellectually understand why you react that way because reexperiencing trauma is not a choice but an unconscious reaction.
+Brainspotting is a revolutionary new trauma processing tool to help you process this unconscious reaction because to heal...

 New Podcast Episode: Brainspotting Changed my Life